1. Overview

 source sets.-

-This can be disabled when creating the task via
+This can be disabled when creating the task by using

 addToMainSourceSet.set(false)